To ensure the validity of the mortgage as a lien on your property.

 A contractor has to get a construction loan to build a house.
 What if there are problems with the company that directly affects your ownership of the home?

-There are many reasons to consider homeowner title insurance, but the biggest one is piece of mind.
+There are many reasons to consider homeowner title insurance, but the biggest one is peace of mind.

 When you're investing in the biggest material possession of your life, the last thing you want is the threat of losing a home you worked so hard to get.